 Demystifying Keto Maple Syrup

-Ketogenic (keto) diets have become increasingly popular in recent years, and many people are looking for healthier alternatives to traditional high-carb diets.
-A surprising question that has arisen from this trend is whether there is a keto-friendly version of maple syrup.
+Ketogenic (keto) diets have become increasingly popular in recent years, with many people looking for healthier alternatives to traditional high-carb diets.
+A surprising question that has emerged from this trend is whether there is a keto-friendly version of maple syrup.

 What is the Keto Diet?

 The myth of sugar-free maple syrup is a concept that baffles fans of this delicious product.
-To understand this myth, it is essential to know the concept of "brix", which measures the percentage of dissolved solids in a solution, mainly sugars.
-A maple syrup must have a brix of 66, which means that 66% of the solution is made up of sugars.
-Thus, a maple syrup without sugar would be impossible, because it would not reach the required threshold of 66 brix.
-This myth is therefore contradicted by the very nature of the composition of maple syrup, which must necessarily contain a certain amount of sugar to be considered as such.
+To understand this myth, it is essential to know the concept of "brix", which measures the percentage of solids dissolved in a solution, mainly sugars.
+A maple syrup should have a brix of 66, which means that 66% of the solution is sugars.
+Thus, maple syrup without sugar would be impossible, because it would not reach the required threshold of 66 brix.
+This myth is therefore refuted by the very nature of the composition of maple syrup, which must necessarily contain a certain quantity of sugar to be considered as such.

 Maple Syrup and the Keto Diet

 Maple syrup is a natural sweetener derived from the sap of maple trees.
-It is often used as a filling for pancakes, waffles and other breakfast foods.
-However, maple syrup is high in carbohydrates, mostly in the form of sugars, which are not suitable for the keto diet.
+It is often used as a topping for pancakes, waffles and other breakfast foods.
+However, maple syrup is high in carbohydrates, mainly in the form of sugars, which are not suitable for the keto diet.
 This has led to a growing demand for a keto-friendly alternative to maple syrup.

 The Truth About Keto Maple Syrup